kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables_Answers.md

     CASE
-        WHEN mgr.EmployeeID IS NULL THEN 'Top Level' WHEN emp.BaseSalary > mgr.BaseSalary THEN 'Earns more than manager' WHEN emp.BaseSalary = mgr.BaseSalary THEN 'Same salary as manager' ELSE 'Earns less than manager'
+        WHEN mgr.EmployeeID IS NULL THEN 'Top Level' WHEN emp.BaseSalary > mgr.BaseSalary THEN 'Earns more than manager' WHEN emp.BaseSalary = mgr.BaseSalary THEN 'Same BaseSalary as manager' ELSE 'Earns less than manager'
     END AS SalaryComparison
 FROM Employees emp